 He died of cancer about 22 years ago when he was just over the age of 53.
 Actually, he was 53 years and a little less than 6 months old when he died.
-I'm particularly conscious of that today because I sit here at this computer 53 years and a little less than 6 months old, keenly aware he wasn't as old as he once seemed.
+I'm particularly conscious of that today because I sit here at this computer 53 years and a little less than 6 months old, keenly aware that he wasn't as old as he once seemed.
 Where he once seemed to have lived a long and full life, my perspective on that is a little different now for obvious reasons.

 He did do a lot of living while he was with us.
-He was born in Watsonville, California in 1935, the son of a former Texas public school superintendent, turned labor leader in the bloody lettuce strike in Salinas, California in 1936.
+He was born in Watsonville, California in 1935, the son of a former Texas public school superintendent and teacher, turned labor leader in the bloody lettuce strike in Salinas, California in 1936.
 My Grandfather's obituary records that as the strike was heating up, he pulled my Uncle Smitty out of school because the school put students to work on a project making clubs for the volunteer police force to use against my Grandpa's striking members.
 As difficult as it must have been for a former school superintendent to make such a protest, as a leader, he seemed to know he had a greater duty.

 Once the union was all but broken in the aftermath of the local government's response and the violence of the strike, he moved his family away from all that turmoil and ended up in the Arkansas Ozarks where Dad did most of his growing up.
 His Mom taught school there and his Dad turned to farming.
 His Mom was a tough one too.
-Dad told us once of the time he put a snake in her desk drawer when she was his teacher.
+Dad told us once of the time that he put a snake in her desk drawer when she was his teacher.
 He sat there at his desk patiently until she finally opened the drawer to retrieve something.
 She looked into the drawer, calmly closed it, looked up at him, and motioned him outside where she whipped his butt without saying a word.
 He said she didn't know for a fact that he had put it in there but knew he must have been involved, and that was enough.
 He was guilty on all counts.

 He used to take us frog hunting too.
 We started out in a jon boat, hunting on rivers.
 Then, we took to the lakes and ponds near home.
 He always seemed to have a scheme for improving our game.
 He had the idea that we ought to hunt frogs from a canoe so we could sneak up on them better; never mind all of the jostling that goes along with frog hunting and the possibility that someone - or all of us - could end up in the water.
-Ending up in the water didn't happen until his next generation of frog hunting schemery when he thought my brother and I should wade in after them and not bother with a boat at all.
+Ending up in the water didn't happen until his next iteration of frog hunting schemery when he thought that my brother and I should wade in after them and not bother with a boat at all.
 That got more interesting than we preferred at times, but we went along with it anyway.
 Such was the nature of trust in our house.
 You trusted your parents, except when it came to snipe hunting.

 There was another facet of him too.
-He was in a local burger place in our home town one day when a truck hauling a chemical tank overturned outside.
+He was in a local burger place in our home town one day when a truck hauling a anhydrous ammonia tank overturned outside.
 As dangerous vapors wafted through the homes along the street, he and a friend rushed into the houses and pulled the residents out.
 Years later as we speculated on what had caused the cancer that killed him at such an early age, I learned that he and his friend from the chemical spill died within just a few months of each other with the same cancerous affliction.
 He never complained or lamented any of it.
 Not all of his lessons came with words.
 I learned that when you serve or give, you do so the right way.
 You do it nobly.
-You don't complain about the hardships and sacrifice involved because whining and fussing about it drains the good right out of whatever you've done.
+You don't complain about the hardships and sacrifices involved because whining and fussing about it drains the good right out of whatever you've done.

-So, he was a good Dad and he had a lot of important things to say and teach in his 53 years and just under 6 months.
+So, he was a good Dad and he had a lot of important things to say and teach in his 53 years and just under 6 months of life.
 It's funny how you can spend a lifetime trying to live up to a standard, and as you do, you continue to lean on the words and examples that guide you along the way.
 They seem to live inside of you.
-When I step back from it now, I see I'm admiring the wisdom and goodness of a man who lived his entire life in fewer days than I've been alive, yet I still draw on the lessons that younger man taught me.
+When I step back from it now, I see that I'm admiring the wisdom and goodness of a man who lived his entire life in fewer days than I've been alive, yet I still draw on the lessons that that younger man taught me.

 That's probably the big lesson - one of many - from my Dad.
 Learn and don't be afraid to learn from anyone or anything.
 Do it right and you'll be in a better position to give back more than you ever received.
-As I said at his funeral - admittedly after a bit of a struggling to choke out the words - "You are the light of the world.
+As I quoted from the Bible at his funeral - admittedly after a bit of a struggling to choke out the words - "You are the light of the world.
 A town built on a hill cannot be hidden.
 Neither do people light a lamp and put it under a bushel.
 Instead, they put it on its stand, and it gives light to everyone in the house.
 In the same way, let your light shine before others."

 My Dad did not put his lamp under a bushel and I am thankful for that.
 While we don't have him here physically any more - and I wish we did - we do still have his lamp on its stand.
 It continues to give light, so I guess I'll just keep on telling folks what my Dad used to say and let that light burn on a bit longer.